Legal Information

 Q: Do you provide DMCA agent services or handle user content issues?

-A: No. I don't host publicly accessible user content.
-My software is self-hosted – you host it, you control it, you handle your own DMCA issues.
+A: No. My software is self-hosted — you deploy it, you control it, you are responsible for the content on your instance.
+DMCA and content moderation are your responsibility, not mine.

 Contact for Commercial Licensing